 “All you Ophiuchians are so damn arrogant.
 You and that woman.
 Attacking an Ophiuchian Agent?
 Attacking anyone should be a crime!
 But you only give a damn about what you think is right.”

 Letting out a blood-curdling scream, the man pulled out his conductor and ignited it in a flash of bright light.
-He swung it wildly across Jericho’s chest, and Jericho felt the heat radiate even as he ducked backward.
+He swung it wildly at Jericho’s chest, and Jericho felt the heat radiate even as he ducked backward.
 Jericho was forced to push him back with a well-aimed kick to the chest.
-The man stumbled back, gripping his conductor as if it were a lifeline.
+This caused the man to stumble back and grip his conductor as if it were a lifeline.

 A Projector.
 Melee-type.
 Sword.
 Long sword?
 Vitae color: green.
 Not well-trained.
 Illegal conducting.
 Jericho stated his observations to the man calmly.